Japan’s growth drops amid pandemic, worse times likely ahead

-TOKYO (AP) — Japan’s economic growth plunged into recession in the first quarter as the coronavirus pandemic squelched production, exports and spending, and fears are growing that worse times may lie ahead.
+TOKYO (AP) — Japan plunged into recession in the first quarter as the coronavirus pandemic battered manufacturing, exports and spending, and economists expect worse damage lies ahead.

-The Cabinet Office reported Monday a 3.4% drop in the annual pace of seasonally adjusted real gross domestic product, or GDP, for the January-March period.
-The annual pace gives what the rate would be when continued for a year.
-For just the quarter, the drop was 0.9%.

-Exports dived 21.8%.
-Private residential investments slipped nearly 17%, and household consumption fell 3.1%.
+The world’s third-largest economy contracted at a 3.4% annual, seasonally adjusted rate in January-March, the Cabinet Office reported Monday.
+It shrank 0.9% from the previous quarter.

-Analysts say things are expected to get worse as the world’s third-largest economy endures its biggest challenge since World War II.
+Analysts say things are expected to get worse as Japan endures its biggest challenge since World War II.

-Japan is in a technical recession, defined as two quarters straight of contraction, as its economy contracted 1.9% in October-December.
-Growth was flat in July-September and was a mere 0.5% in April-June, according to the latest numbers.
+The latest data put Japan squarely into a technical recession, defined as two straight quarters of contraction.
+The economy contracted at a 1.9% annual pace in October-December.

 Japan is extremely vulnerable to repercussions from the pandemic given its dependence on trade with both China and the U.S., the country where the pandemic began and the country where it has been hit hardest.